rosell-dk/webp-express/README.md

 I have only tested the above in *Varied image responses* mode, but it should also work in *CDN friendly* mode.
 Both *Alter HTML* options have been designed to work with standard lazy load attributes.

 ### Can I make an exceptions for some images?
-There are cases where you need to serve a jpeg or png.
+There can be instances where you actually need to serve a jpeg or png.
+For example if you are demonstrating how a jpeg looks using some compression settings.
+It is possible to bypass both the redirection and the HTML altering for certain images.
+Here is how:

+*Alter HTML*
+Alter HTML is programmed not to substitute image URLs with query strings (better safe than sorry).
+You can exploit that and simply add ie ?original to the image URLs in question.

+*Redirection*
-To bypass the *redirection*, you can add the following in the `.htaccess` where *WebP Express* has placed its rules.
-This is usually in the `wp-content` folder.
+To bypass the *redirection*, you can add the following in the `.htaccess` where *WebP Express* has placed its rules (this is usually in the `wp-content` folder).
 The rules needs to be added *above* the rules inserted by *WebP Express*.

 ```
 RewriteCond %{QUERY_STRING} original